 The amount of waived tax should be proportional to the actual damage incurred to a taxpayer’s property as a result of the emergency situation in the region where such emergency was declared.
 According to the information from the Czech Financial Directorate General, actual damage means damage of a material nature, i.e. destruction of, or damage to, a taxpayer’s property resulting from an emergency situation.
 Therefore, there is no loss of profit.

 Loss of profit may not be calculated and claimed when quantifying the damage for these purposes.
 Unfortunately, for some companies, this could be a considerable amount (e.g. they had to suspend operations as a consequence of the floods, which could reduce their profits).
 As a result, the expert opinion should only quantify the actual damage incurred to the property of a taxpayer (such as damage to vehicles used for business purposes, damage to manufacturing machinery or office equipment).

-The Valuation Institute of RSM TACOMA is qualified to prepare opinions on the quantification of damages, and we have many years of experience in this area.
+The Valuation Institute of RSM CZ is qualified to prepare opinions on the quantification of damages, and we have many years of experience in this area.
 Please contact us if you have any questions.
 We would be happy to advise you.